jwjohns/cursor-tools/README.md

   - `reload-current`: Use the existing page and refresh it (useful in development)

 #### Video Recording
-All browser commands support video recording of the browser interaction:
+All browser commands support video recording of the browser interaction in headless mode (not supported with --connect-to):
 - Use `--video=<directory>` to enable recording
 - Videos are saved at 1280x720 resolution in timestamped subdirectories
 - Recording starts when the browser opens and ends when it closes